-When I started the third year of my PhD, I was advised to attend a course to learn to how to use Microsoft Word properly before I started writing.
+When I started the third year of my Ph.D., and the thought of creating a thesis outline was looming, I was advised to attend a course to learn how to use Microsoft Word properly before I started writing.

-Initially I was quietly despairing that the class was a fruitless waste of an afternoon, especially after hearing questions such as “How do you insert a table?”
-But I persevered, and by the second half of the session realized that I knew nothing about the advanced functions that make writing a thesis that much easier!
+Initially, I was quietly despairing that the course was a waste of an afternoon, especially after hearing questions such as “How do you insert a table?”, but I persevered, and by the second half of the session realized that I knew nothing about the advanced functions of Word that make writing a thesis that much easier.

-The first trick that I have found fantastically helpful in laying out thesis chapters is the Outlining function.
-This function allows you to set out the headings for your sections and subsections, and provides an easy means of moving them about without having to copy and paste things all over your document.
-To use it, click the “View” tab at the top of the Word menu and select “Outline”.
+The first trick that I found fantastically helpful in laying out thesis chapters is the Outlining function.
+Creating a thesis outline allows you to set out the headings for your chapters, sections and subsections, and provides an easy means of moving them about without having to copy and paste things all over your document.
+To use the outline function, click the “View” tab at the top of the Word menu and select “Outline”.

 This will give you the outlining toolbar.

-From here, you can jot down your main headings for each chapter and begin to build a plan for each section.
+From here, you can start your thesis outline by jotting down your main headings for each chapter and building a plan for each section.

-At this stage, you will have a very rough idea of the points you want to include in the introduction.
+At this stage, you will have a very rough idea of the points you want to include.
 Now, you can designate the level, or importance, of each heading.
-The level will decide the size and type of font used for the heading, and will be useful later on when you generate the table of contents.
+The level will decide the size and type of font used for the heading and will be useful later on when you generate the table of contents.

-Before you start assigning levels to the headings, decide how you want each level to look: eg. Chapter heading needs to be size 20, bold and underlined, Section headings need to be size 18, bold….
-Etc.
+Before you start assigning levels to the headings, decide how you want each level to look: e.g., Chapter heading needs to be size 20, bold and underlined, level 2 section headings need to be size 18, bold… etc.

 Then set up the style for each level: